-- (c) Insured has met the criteria for acceptable scale types, as stated in subparagraph B below and provides the verifiable location of the scales used to weigh the production; - (d) Insured has met the criteria for acceptable weight tickets/records as stated in subparagraph C below); - (2) If the insured's weighed production for the current crop year is not within three percent (3%) of the adjuster-measured and calculated production with adjustments for moisture and pack factor, if applicable, the AIP will use the greater of the: - (a) Insured's weighed and adjusted production (as stated above) for the current crop year, or - (b) Adjuster-measured and calculated production (adjusted as stated above) for the current crop year. - (3) When the insured's weighed production is not within three percent (3%) of the adjuster-measured and calculated production: - (a) If the insured's weighed production for these units is greater than the adjuster's measured and calculated production, no proration is needed. - (b) If the adjuster's measured and calculated production (adjusted as stated in (2) above) is greater than the insured's weighed production, then the adjuster measured and calculated production must be prorated to each unit, as follows:
+- (B) If the non-portable scale has not been calibrated by an independent third party within the last 12 months, the adjuster must verify the production records by other means (e.g., bin measurements, sales records, etc.). - (ii) The insured's weighed production records are from a grain cart as described in subparagraph B(3)(c) below (adjusted for any excess moisture as described above).
+The adjuster will not be required to verify the production records from such a grain cart by other means (e.g., bin measurements, sales records, etc.), unless there is reason to question the accuracy of the records provided by the insured. - (c) Insured has met the criteria for acceptable weight tickets/records as stated in subparagraph C below. - (2) If the accuracy of the insured's weighed production records is in question, the adjuster must verify the production by other means (e.g., bin measurements, sales records, etc.).
+The insured's weighed production records may be accepted if the adjuster-measured and calculated production is within three percent (3%) of the insured's weighed production records, after being adjusted for any excess moisture and pack factor, if applicable. - (3) If the insured's weighed production for the current crop year is not within three percent (3%) of the adjuster-measured and calculated production with adjustments for moisture and pack factor, if applicable, the AIP will use the greater of the: - (a) Insured's weighed and adjusted production (as stated above) for the current crop year, or - (b) Adjuster-measured and calculated production (adjusted as stated above) for the current crop year. - (4) When the insured's weighed production is not within three percent (3%) of the adjuster-measured and calculated production: - (a) If the insured's weighed production for these units is greater than the adjuster's measured and calculated production, no proration is needed. - (b) If the adjuster's measured and calculated production (adjusted as stated in (3) above) is greater than the insured's weighed production, then the adjuster measured and calculated production must be prorated to each unit, as follows: